 More information on T Levels at CANDI will be available soon.

-Higher National Certificates (HNC) are the equivalent of one year of a Bachelor’s degree, and are vocational, work-related courses at Level 4.
+Higher National Certificates (HNC) are the equivalent of one year of a Bachelor’s degree, and are vocational, work-related Level 4 courses.
 They focus on a particular job or profession and are intended to increase your professional and technical skills, helping you to begin, or progress in, your chosen career.

-Higher National Diplomas (HND) are the equivalent of two years of a Bachelor’s degree, and are vocational, work-related courses at Level 5.
+Higher National Diplomas (HND) are the equivalent of two years of a Bachelor’s degree, and are vocational, work-related Level 5 courses.
 They focus on a particular job or profession and are intended to increase your professional and technical skills, helping you to begin, or progress in, your chosen career.

 Foundation degrees are the equivalent of two years of a Bachelor’s degree, and are qualifications designed to combine academic study with workplace learning.
 They focus on a particular job or profession and are intended to increase your professional and technical skills, helping you to begin, or progress in, your chosen career.